Guns Up!

-Guns Up! (stylized as GUNS UP!) is a free-to-play action strategy game developed by Valkyrie Entertainment and published by Sony Computer Entertainment.
-It was released on December 5, 2015 for the PlayStation 4.
-A Windows port was later released on February 5, 2018 through Steam.
-A mobile port developed and published by NHN Bigfoot with Valkyrie's involvement was released on April 1, 2022.
+Guns Up! (stylized as GUNS UP!) is a free-to-play action strategy game developed by San Diego Studio and Valkyrie Entertainment and published by Sony Computer Entertainment for the PlayStation 4.
+It was originally released on December 5, 2015.
+A Windows port was later released on February 5, 2018, through Steam.
+A mobile port licensed by Sony for iOS and Android developed and published by NHN Bigfoot with Valkyrie's involvement was released on April 1, 2022.

-It received a mixed reception from critics, who commended its accessibility but criticized its lack of complexity and microtransactions.
+It received mixed reception from critics, who commended its accessibility but criticized its lack of complexity and microtransactions.

-Announced by the developers on October 13th, 2022, online services for Guns Up! would be terminated on April 14th, 2023.
-Since multiplayer and all other online services are required to play, it is considered unplayable.
-Only Guns Up!
-Mobile should be playable after that date (it is separate game from the Playstation and Steam version).
+Online services for the game was planned to be terminated on April 14, 2023, rendering the game unplayable; however, due to overwhelming support from the gaming community, the shutdown was postponed until December 14, 2023.
+The mobile port was not affected.

 Gameplay

 The game tasks players with creating an impenetrable base and an army to attack the bases of other players.
 The player must use munitions, the in-game currency, to do this, which is earned by attacking other players' bases.
 The multiplayer is asynchronous in that players cannot defend their bases, only direct their troops in capturing other bases.
 The player can randomly unlock special attacks on the field and from support cards.

 There is the option to spend real currency to buy in-game gold, which can unlock special soldiers much faster, as well as customize the player's army and soldiers.

 In battle, the player loses if their transport truck is destroyed.